haskell/haskell-ide-engine/README.md

  - [ ] More code actions
  - [ ] Cross project/dependency Find Definition
  - [ ] Case splitting, type insertion etc.

-### This is *not* yet another [`ghc-mod`](https://github.com/kazu-yamamoto/ghc-mod) or [`ide-backend`](https://github.com/fpco/ide-backend) project

- > Both the ghc-mod and ide-backend maintainers have agreed to contribute code to this new repository and then rebase the old repos on this.
-The reason we're using a new repo instead of modifying one of the existing ones is so that the existing projects experience no disruption during this migration process.
-If this was a new set of people starting a new project without support from existing projects, I'd agree with you.
-But Alan's reached out to existing players already, which is an important distinction.

 This project is not started from scratch: